dionisiydk/libssh2-pharo-bindings/README.md

-# LibSSH2Binding
-Pharo binding to libssh2 library
+# Pharo bindings to libssh2 library